chrimerss/CREST-iMAP/README.md

 # TODO

-- [ ] Optimize the current code using one node to IO file, and pass variables internally
 - [ ] Create Docker file to better minimize the installation process
 - [ ] Option to provide land cover data and infer friction
 - [ ] Complete examples for each feature